BrandonTaft/npm-react-autocomplete/README.md

 ### `handleSubmit: Function` (Optional)
 - Function that runs when the `submit` prop is updated to `true`
 - The 1st argument is the original string or object of the value selected
-- The 2nd argument is the item's original index from the original `list` prop
-- If there is not a matching item and `handleNewValue` is not passed in, only the text input value is passed in as an argument

 - If `handleNewValue` is passed in, it will always run if the input value is not in the `list`

-### `clearOnSubmit: boolean` (Optional)
-- `true` (default) the input will clear when an item is selected
-- `false` value selected will become the input value
-- `onMouseDown` can be used in `inputProps` to clear the input

 ```jsx
   const [submit, setSubmit] = useState(false);